 Keep an eye on the lighting of your photo and avoid glare.
 It may be hard to tell from the drone’s angle, but optimizing your photo’s lighting will make a huge difference in terms of quality.

-Stay on top of other general photography tips and apply them to your drone photography!
+Stay on top of other general photography tips like motion blurring videos and images and apply them to your drone photography!

 Account for the Weather